 Using established criteria to screen, prioritize, and identify issues requiring resolution before restart.

-Tracking, documenting, and up of non-restart issues commensurate with established inspection program guidance.
+Tracking, documenting, and follow-up of non-restart issues commensurate with established inspection program guidance.

 Identifying the level of effort needed to review and approve a plant restart.